 Through the many years, Michael provided dedicated and exemplary service to the organization, and we know he had fun doing it.
 He and his wife Sherri Evershed, joined us at numerous events and trips around Utah and many in historic preservation across the state enjoyed his (and their) company.
 Michael's legacy of historic preservation in Utah is seen through his company's high quality work on historic houses in many communities.
 Several have won awards.
 Probably more importantly to Michael, all have been improved to the point that demonstrates how historic buildings can continue to be used by their families to contribute to the vitality of neighborhoods and economy of cities.
 He's left this legacy to us all and through The Michael Mahaffey Legacy Fund, we collectively should pledge to perpetuate it.

 Any and every donation to The Michael Mahaffey Legacy Fund will be accepted in his honor.
-To donate, visit our website here.
+Click here to donate.

 Michael and trustee Kay Sundberg observing the pictographs in Nine Mile Canyon on the 2015 board trip.